Bryan County, Georgia

 - 2019 - Bryan County continues to grow rapidly, with an increasing population and expanding economy.

-This timeline provides a concise overview of the key events in the history of Bryan County, Georgia.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Bryan County, Georgia.